oracle/ojdbc-extensions/README.md

 Oracle JDBC Driver for integration with cloud services and other specialized APIs.
 These SPI implementations are referred as "providers" for short.

 Each module of this project contains a set of providers.
-Two of these modules contain providers for a particular cloud platform:
+Three of these modules contain providers for a particular cloud platform:
 <dl>
 <dt><a href="ojdbc-provider-oci/README.md">Oracle JDBC OCI Providers</a></dt>
 <dd>Providers for integration with Oracle Cloud Infrastructure (OCI)</dd>
 <dt><a href="ojdbc-provider-azure/README.md">Oracle JDBC Azure Providers</a></dt>
 <dd>Providers for integration with Microsoft Azure</dd>
+<dt><a href="ojdbc-provider-gcp/README.md">Oracle JDBC GCP Providers</a></dt>
+<dd>Providers for integration with Google Cloud Platform</dd>
 </dl>
 And the last one contains a provider for Open Telemetry:
 <dl>